 Analogy: Imagine the lower lid of the eye as a tennis net.
 If the tennis net gets loose, it can flop in or out.
 Similarly, when the lower eye fold tendon gets loose over time, due to aging (or other causes), the eyelid can turn in (entropion) or out (ectropion).

 Entropion means the eye fold is turned inward, with the lashes rubbing against the eyeball.
 It most commonly occurs in the lower eyelids, but can also happen to the upper eyelids.
 There are various causes of eye fold entropion, including age, trauma, infections, congenital, and previous eye surgeries.

 When the eyelid is turned in, the lashes rub against the eyeball, causing significant irritation, redness, and tearing.
 It may even cause scratching or scarring of the cornea.

 If eyelid entropion exists, it is important to have a surgeon repair the condition before permanent damage to the eye occurs.

 Eyelid entropion should be treated as the turned in lashes can cause damage to the cornea, with vision loss, in addition to eye irritation, redness, and tearing.

 There are nonsurgical and surgical treatment options available for treating entropion.
-Botulinum toxin (Botox) injection and eye fold taping can temporary relieve entropion.
+Botulinum toxin (Botox) injection and eye fold taping can temporarily relieve entropion.
 A permanent solution is obtained by lower eyelid surgery, by everting and tightening the eyelid.
 At times, if caused by scarring, grafts may be needed.